stensalweb/kscript/std/mm/README.md

 You can build using `ffmpeg_build/` folder, with the `./build.sh` script.
 Otherwise, you can install (on ubuntu) the following:

+First, use the updated ffmpeg PPA: `sudo add-apt-repository ppa:jonathonf/ffmpeg-4`

+Now, run:

-`sudo apt install ffmpeg libavcodec-dev libavcodec-extra libavformat-dev libavutil-dev libflac-dev`
+`sudo apt install --reinstall ffmpeg libavcodec-dev libavcodec-extra libavformat-dev libavutil-dev libflac-dev`

+Without the newer PPA, there is a good chance the older versions of ffmpeg will not work

 This will have: